 - Some VAs have a knack for graphic design which can save you hundreds or even thousands on hiring a designer.

 Pro tip: Consistency is the name of the game in real estate marketing so ask your VA to structure their agenda so that they’re spending at least a little time each day keeping your marketing channels fresh and up-to-date.
+Using systems and templates (here are some great examples) in your marketing efforts can help keep your entire team on the same page.

 4. Make your listings memorable